 Around half the world in eight hours.
 What's next?

-Results for the fourth quarter and annual ended March 31, 2015
+Results for the first quarter ended June 30, 2015

 Infosys annual report 2014–15